 Since the World of Hyatt Program is a transfer partner of Chase, you can essentially accumulate Hyatt points as a result of earning Chase Ultimate Rewards (UR) points.

-Earning Ultimate Rewards Points is relatively straightforward and can be accrued by using any of the following credit cards below:
+Earning Ultimate Rewards Points is relatively easy and straightforward – it is typically accumulated through generous welcome bonuses and regular spending using any of the credit cards below:

-- Chase Ink Business Preferred® Credit Card ($95 annual fee)
+Chase Sapphire Preferred® Card Ink Business Preferred® Credit Card

 Feel free to skip to Instructions on How to Transfer Chase Ultimate Rewards to the World of Hyatt if you already know the reasons why transferring to a premium Ultimate Rewards Points card is necessary before we can initiate this transfer.

-To have the ability to transfer Chase Ultimate Rewards Points to the World of Hyatt Program, you need to hold at least one of Chase’s premium cards, namely:
+To have the ability to transfer Chase Ultimate Rewards Points to the World of Hyatt Program, you need to hold at least one of Chase’s premium cards.

 Heads Up: Without one of these three Chase premium cards, you will not have the ability to transfer your Chase Ultimate Rewards points to the World of Hyatt program or any of Chase’s Travel Partners.
 In my opinion, the Chase Sapphire Preferred is the best of the three.